Jammore1203/pyType/README.md

 >_sf for super fast

-put this in a file called pyType in the directory of the python file
+put the pyType.py file in a folder called pyType in the directory of the python file